bhdirect-ebooks/dev-docs/source/process/proj_scaffold.md

 ![Screen shot of our project directory structure.](../assets/images/project-dir.png)

+1. Each project

-The video below briefly describes each part of the structure.
+The video below briefly describes each part of the structure:

 <iframe width="560" height="315" src="https://youtu.be/RDhEy5iD6i8" frameborder="0" allowfullscreen></iframe>